-- Wednesday 11th October 2017, (Week 2) Library resources for writing dissertations by Research Librarian Helen Ireland (Library, Library Training Room, 2nd floor of the Library)
+- Wednesday 10th October 2018, (Week 2) Library resources for writing dissertations by Research Librarian Christopher Vernon (Library, Library Training Room, 2nd floor of the Library)

 Group A, 12-1; Group B, 2-3: Library Training Room [HI].
 Please sign up for one of the groups.

 - Week 3: All students should contact their supervisors to arrange for a supervision in Week 3, to discuss plans of study and work.